We get Lots of email… and phone calls!

 - Taking a single workshop on voiceover will not prepare you to immediately enter the world as a professional voice talent.
 This is a performance craft that requires skills that are mastered over a period of time.
 And the length of time it takes to learn these skills is different for every person.

-- Voiceover work is very entrepreneurial and It can be a fairly expensive business – mostly due to the start-up costs of training and demo production, the cost of building a home studio, and the ongoing costs of marketing and continued training.
+- Voiceover work is very entrepreneurial and It can be a fairly expensive business – mostly due to the start-up costs of training and demo production, the cost of purchasing equipment and correcting room acoustics for a home studio, and the ongoing costs of marketing and continued training.
 If you take voiceover work seriously, its just like any other acting career with all the associated expenses of any other business venture.

 Consider this: When you need some dental work, would you want a dentist working on your teeth who has only completed a single workshop?
 Or would you prefer a dentist who has a thorough knowledge of his craft and business?
 Voiceover work is no different.
 Our job as voice talent is to deliver someone else’s message in an interesting and compelling manner for the purpose of getting results.
 If we don’t know what we are doing, we are not truly qualified to do the work.